-The School of Public Health is one of only 32 schools in the United States accredited by the Council on Education for Public Health.
-It offers master's and doctoral degrees in clinical research, epidemiology, biostatistics, social/behavioral health, health management/policy, environmental health, occupational health, and health informatics.
-Boasting the most culturally diverse faculty of any U.S. public health school, it conducts ongoing research projects through its Center for Hispanic Health Research and coordinates numerous community intervention programs with the overall goal of improving the health status of Latinos.
+The School of Public Health is one of only 34 schools in the United States accredited by the Council on Education for Public Health.
+It offers master's and doctoral degrees in clinical research, epidemiology, biostatistics, social and behavioral science, health management and policy, environmental health, occupational health, health informatics, and heath interpreting and health applied linguistics.
+Boasting the most culturally diverse faculty of any U.S. school of public health, it conducts ongoing research projects through its Center for Hispanic Health Research and coordinates numerous community intervention programs with the overall goal of improving the health status of Latinos.